 Because several standardisation bodies have input into the ATEX regulatory standard, the descriptive markings used by these multiple bodies can be a point of confusion, as often the markings are similar.
 For example, markings like II and IIG can prove perplexing.
 “II” indicates non-mining applications, whereas “IIG” is a gas safety marking from CENELEC.

-Our first blog of a two-part series will demystify the basic principles and markings of ATEX while using the example of Eyecon2 to
+Our first blog of a two-part series will demystify the basic principles and markings of ATEX while using the example of our particle size analyser Eyecon2 to

 demonstrate ATEX compliance.